opendp/smartnoise-sdk/contributing.rst

 - Run :code:`poetry check`
 - Run :code:`make setup` to autogenerate a new :code:`setup.py`
 - Submit the pull request.
 Ensure that all CI tests pass.
 If not, make fixes and push.
 Make sure to run `make setup` after any changes, since this also builds the wheel for publication
-- Once all CI tests are passing, run `poetry publish` to publish the package
+- Once all CI tests are passing, merge to main
+- From the project folder in `main`, run `poetry publish` to publish the package
-- From the project folder, run `git tag project/version`.
+- From the project folder in `main`, run `git tag project/version`.
 Tags should include the project name, and the letter 'v' before the version.
 For example, to release version 0.2.2 of the :code:`synth` package, use `git tag synth/v0.2.2`.
 After creating the release tag, push it to the server:

 .. code-block:: bash